 3. Existing Blog Content

-Monitor traffic to your blog posts, and if any are performing well, look at what keywords they are ranking for and their position in search engines.
-Similarly, review poor-performing blogs and see if you can optimise them further.
+Monitor traffic to your blog posts, and review poor-performing blogs to see if you can optimise them further.
 It’s vital to optimise old content so factor this into your content schedule.

 Creating Your Blog Content Planner